 Clinical use of verapamil in digitalized patients has shown the combination to be well tolerated if digoxin doses are properly adjusted.
-Chronic verapamil treatment can increase serum digoxin levels by 50 to 75% during the first week of therapy, and this can result in digitalis toxicity.
+However, chronic verapamil treatment can increase serum digoxin levels by 50% to 75% during the first week of therapy, and this can result in digitalis toxicity.
 In patients with hepatic cirrhosis the influence of verapamil on digoxin kinetics is magnified.
 Verapamil may reduce total body clearance and extrarenal clearance of digitoxin by 27% and 29%, respectively.
-Maintenance digitalization doses should be reduced when verapamil is administered, and the patient should be carefully monitored to avoid over- or underdigitalization.
-Whenever overdigitalization is suspected, the daily dose of digitalis should be reduced or temporarily discontinued.
-Upon discontinuation of verapamil HCl use, the patient should be reassessed to avoid underdigitalization.
+Maintenance and digitalization doses should be reduced when verapamil is administered, and the patient should be carefully monitored to avoid over- or under-digitalization.
+Whenever over-digitalization is suspected, the daily dose of digitalis should be reduced or temporarily discontinued.
+On discontinuation of verapamil HCl use, the patient should be reassessed to avoid under-digitalization.

 Until data on possible interactions between verapamil and disopyramide phosphate are obtained, disopyramide should not be administered within 48 hours before or 24 hours after verapamil administration.